lsst/ctrl_bps_htcondor/doc/lsst.ctrl.bps.htcondor/userguide.rst

 The job that is in the hold state can be released from it with `condor_release`_ providing the issue that made HTCondor put it in this state has been resolved.
-For example, if your job with id 1234.0 was placed in the hold state because during the execution it exceeded 2048 MiB you requested for it during the submission, you can double the amount of memory it should request with
+For example, if your job with ID 1234.0 was placed in the hold state because during the execution it exceeded 2048 MiB you requested for it during the submission, you can double the amount of memory it should request with